Aviation Maintenance Technology

 Professional Fixed Wing Pilot

 Lake Area Tech’s new 18-month Professional Fixed Wing Pilot Associate of Applied Science degree is designed for students interested in a career in the professional pilot industry.
 The program will prepare individuals to apply technical knowledge and skills to the field of aviation relative to employment as a professional fixed-wing pilot.
 Students will be trained in the areas of: aerodynamics, private pilot simulation, private pilot flight training, private pilot ground school, aviation safety, federal air regulations, instrument rating ground/simulation/flight, commercial pilot ground/flight training, instrument instructor ground/flight training, airspace systems, airspace operations, and flight instructor ground/flight training.
-Professional pilots often own and manage their own business however, other career possibilities include employment with corporate flight departments, charter or cargo operators, agricultural flying, flight schools, or with a government agency or military service.
+Professional pilots often own and manage their own business however, other career possibilities include employment in the following areas: aerial survey, aerial photography, corporate aviation, cargo, air ambulance, aerial application, and with airlines.

 The Professional Fixed Wing Pilot program will include a combination of classroom instruction, simulation lab experiences, and flight training.
 The program will also utilize the Watertown Regional Airport and Lake Area Tech training facilities for flight training.